Texture and composition of Titan's equatorial sand seas inferred from Cassini SAR data: Implications for aeolian

-There is a long-standing development in microwave backscatter modelling for terrestrial applications.
-Here we based our analysis on previous work that developed models that depend on surface roughness, and the dielectric constant $\epsilon = \epsilon' - j \epsilon"$, accounting for coherent and single-scattering part of the signal \citep{Fung1992,Fung1994,Ulaby1982,Paillou2006}.
+Microwave backscatter modeling has been widely used for terrestrial and planetary applications.
+We base our analysis on previous studies that have developed models that depend on surface roughness and relative permittivity ({represented as} $\epsilon = \epsilon' - j \epsilon"$), accounting for coherent and single-scattering parts of the signal \citep{Fung1992,Fung1994,Ulaby1982,Paillou2006}.

 The surface roughness is defined by two empirical statistical descriptors: the root-mean-square height ($\xi$), quantifying the vertical variations of the surface, and the correlation length ($\zeta$), characterizing the typical horizontal size of surface bumps.
-Hence considering surface roughness with a Gaussian height distribution and exponential autocovariance function, these are hence defined as:
+We usually define surface roughness with a Gaussian height distribution and exponential autocovariance function $\rho_N$: